New Telehealth Merger: Grand Rounds and Doctor On Demand

 Grand Rounds and Doctor On Demand have announced plans to merge and form a larger, more competitive enterprise as the telehealth wave sweeps across the United States and global markets.
 The market valuation of the combined companies is reportedly over $2 billion.

-Once combined, the new organization will have about 1,500 workers as Grand Rounds employs more than 600 staff members and Doctor On Demand has over 900 employees.
+The new organization will have about 1,500 workers as Grand Rounds employs more than 600 workers and Doctor On Demand has over 900 employees.
 Grand Rounds, founded in 2012 and Doctor On Demand, started in 2013, are both headquartered in San Francisco, California and privately held.

 Grand Rounds will be the primary corporate enterprise once the merger is completed and each partner retains its original branding.